 - If you are expecting visitors, take the initiative and reduce the amount you feed prior to a visitor's arrival – it is inevitable that your guests will hand out an extra treat or food scrap of some sort.

-- Garlic, though not good for the breath, is a natural weight-loss assistant.
-Try crushing a small amount of garlic into your dog’s food bowl, although if your dog has not been used to it, do not do this every day.
+- Garlic, though not good for the breath, is not toxic to dogs in small amounts and is a natural weight-loss assistant.
+Try crushing a small amount of garlic into your dog's food bowl, although if your dog has not been used to it, do not do this every day.